langosco/decompile-tracr/README.md

 - [ ] Ensure compatibility with 'base' tracr library
 - [x] Accellerate saving/loading by using json for tokens/weights and only using pickle/dill for rasp programs and compiled models.
+- [ ] Do linear sequencemaps compile to the same model if we switch order of expressions and weights are equal? what about symmetric sequencemaps?

 Tests for sampled programs